eonmilu/goyt/README.md

 ## Compilation

-Run `go make` for a permanent binary.
+Run `go build` for a permanent binary.